hyacinth flowers

 Hyacinths enjoy well-drained and moderately fertilised soil and can even be grown in a vase.
 Despite being an unconventional idea, placing a bulb roots in water can be a great addition to interior design of your home accompanied by strong aromatic scent.

-If you decide to do that, however, you have to choose a vase with a proper shape, so that only the roots of the bulb are in water.
+If you decide to do that, however, you have to choose a vase with a proper shape, so that only the roots of the hyacinth bulb are in water.

 Cut hyacinth flowers